tilt-dev/tilt.build/blog/_posts/2022-01-03-arm-wrestling-in-your-dev-env.md

 Building Dockerfile for platform linux/amd64:
 ```

-We've detected that the cluster is `amd64` and will use this instead of your
+We've detected that the cluster architecture is `amd64` and will use this instead of your
 host architecture.

 ## Setting Platform Manually